Hardware Components and Behaviors

 Custom Template Behaviors

-You can also create your own Template Behaviors, see the chapter Template Behaviors in Advanced Configuration
+You can also create your own Template Behaviors.
+See the chapter Template Behaviors in Advanced Configuration.

-Before Reactor v2.0.5-pre5 this needed a ':Confirm:1000' modifier and would only work on devicecore parameters.
-In any later versions this Masterbehavior will work without any extra config steps.
-The old SettingsTemplate used to be called 'SKAARHOJ:Confirm' while the new one is called 'SKAARHOJ:ConfirmValue'
+Before Reactor v2.0.5-pre5, this required a ':Confirm:1000' modifier and only worked on devicecore parameters.
+In later versions, this Template Behavior works without any extra configuration steps.
+The old Template Behavior was called 'SKAARHOJ:Confirm,' while the new one is called 'SKAARHOJ:ConfirmValue.'